tethysplatform/tethys/docs/tutorials/thredds/visualize_leaflet.rst

         }).addTo(m_map);
     };

-6. Add Selected Dataset Layer to Map
+7. Add Selected Dataset Layer to Map
 ====================================

+In this step, you'll create the ``update_layer`` method that will add the THREDDS dataset WMS layer to the Leaflet map.

 1. Declare the following variables in :file:`public/js/leaflet_map.js`: